Monday, November 7, 2011

 Presentation

-1. Choose five or more words that your child will be able to decode and write one on each index card or rectangle of paper.
-Choose words for objects that will require your child to move to different rooms or areas of a space and to bend or reach to different levels.
+1. Look around your house for five or more objects with names that your child can decode - such as cup, rug, or hat - and write the names of the objects on index cards or paper rectangles.
+Try to pick ones that will require your child to move to different rooms or areas of a space and to bend or reach to different levels to find each item.

-2. Hand these to your child and challenge him or her to label things in your home or work space with them as quickly as possible.
+2. Hand the cards you made to your child and challenge him or her to label things in your home or work space with them as quickly as possible.

 3. Ask your child to show you where he or she put each label, encouraging him or her to correct any that were put in illogical places.